-Synthetic fibres are made from petrochemicals, there is no sustainable way to run these processes if the products are not biodegradable themselves.
-Even wood based fibres such as viscose are costing the earth as forests are destroyed so the wood can be used for the fabric.
-It’s far easier to track the origins of your natural fibres and with tools like Google, every company can be researched for your piece of mind.
+Synthetic fibres are made from petrochemicals, and there is no sustainable way to run these processes if the products are not biodegradable themselves.
+Even wood-based fibres such as viscose are ‘costing the earth’ as forests are destroyed so the wood can be used for the fabric.
+It’s far easier to track the origins of your natural fibres and, with tools like Google, every company can be researched for your piece of mind.

 Synthetic fibre production requires unsustainable crude oil and energy-intensive industrial processes.
 And while cashmere collection and spinning is labour intensive and time-consuming, it does not rely on finite oil reserves or huge industrial processes.

 Formed from the same petrochemicals as everyday plastic, synthetic textiles are not biodegradable, which means our discarded clothes end up lasting longer than plastic bags in landfill.
 Natural fibres, on the other hand, are made from plant and animal fibres that already existed in the environment, and biodegrade accordingly when left in the elements.

 Synthetic textiles usually take around 30-40 years to biodegrade, but some synthetics can hang around in land fill for up to 200 years.
 Cotton rags and other natural fibres, however, take around 1-5 months to biodegrade, and wool usually less than a year.

 The temptation of buying cheap synthetic or acrylic blend clothing is understandable.
 But it’s important to think big picture, as a cheaper initial purchase price often means a compromise in quality – the garments don’t age as well or wear as long as natural fibres.